hpcc-systems/Roxie-Enabled-Business-Intelligence-REAL-BI/README.md

 3. In the **_.env_** file:
    - Change the `NODE_ENV` value to "production".
    - Change the database information to point to your production database.
-4. Complete installation step #4
+4. Add cert and key files to `/nginx/certs`.
-5. Update lines #17 and #18 in `/nginx/conf/default.conf` to match file names.
+5. Update lines #17 and #18 in `/nginx/conf.d/realbi.conf.template` to match cert and key file names.
-6. Complete installation steps #6-#10.
+6. Complete installation steps #4-#8.

 ### Notes

 - This application relies on:
-  - A running instance of [Auth Service](https://github.com/hpcc-systems/Auth-Service) to handle authentication and JWT generation.
+  - A running instance of [Auth Service](https://github.com/hpcc-systems/Auth-Service) to handle user authentication and JWT generation.
   - An HPCC cluster containing data files.
 - This application uses docker-compose to simultaneously start multiple containers:
   - MySQL Database